dhs-gov/sentop-azure/README.md

 ### SENTOP Config file

-SENTOP requires the 'SENTOP Config' sheet to be added to an XLSX file.
+SENTOP requires the 'SENTOP Config' sheet (see `/res/sentop_config.xlsx`) to be added to an XLSX file.
 This sheet contains the minimum configuration parameters needed for SENTOP to process arbitrary XLSX files.

 ### Other Requirements